raffchen/crab-ms/README.md

 * Loss of vision - a vignette effect covers the screen, limiting the amount you're able to see

 ### How to play?
-To install, follow the link to the GitHub and download the source files.
+To install, just download the source files.
 You'll need python and pygame installed.
 If you have those, just run ``game_runner.py``!

 ### Controls
 * WASD or Arrow Keys to move the crab